appveyor/website/NJekyll/site/docs/running-tests.md

 By default, **Auto** mode scans the entire build folder.
 For large projects this could be a time-consuming operation.

-In the **Test assemblies** box you can specify either assembly file name or wildcard.
+In the **Test assemblies** box you can specify one of the following:

-For example, to include tests from **all** assemblies with specific name:

-    test-assembly.dll

-this is the same as:

-    **\*.test-assembly.dll

-which means, search build folder directories recursively for `test-assembly.dll` assemblies.
+1. *Exact* path to an assembly relative to build root folder, for example `myproject\bin\debug\myassembly.dll`.

+2. Assembly file name without a path - this case AppVeyor will perform recursive search of all assemblies with the given name.

+3. Wildcard.
+If wildcard is used it should be full relative path.
+For example, to scan all folders recursively for `test-assembly.dll` specify `**\*.test-assembly.dll`.

 To match an assembly in a specific folder: